codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

 {% endhighlight %}

-All the remaining `ACK` handlers now, they basically all the same, for now we limit to log their execution, in the future we'll handle the message based on the QoS deliverance.
+All the remaining `ACK` handlers now, they basically all the same, for now we limit ourselves to just log their execution, in the future we'll handle the message based on the QoS deliverance.

+The last one, is the `PINGREQ` handler, it's only purpose is to guarantee the health of connected clients who are inactive for some time, receiving one expects a `PINGRESP` as answer.

 **src/server.c**